Spectral Filtering Induced by Non-Hermitian Evolution with Balanced Gain and Loss: Enhancing Quantum Chaos

 In stark contrast, BGL dynamics is shown to enhance the dynamical signatures of quantum chaos.
 An explicit computation of the SFF for the SYK model is shown in Fig. \ref{Fig1BGL} averaging over different realizations of the disorder.
-The effective non-Hermitian Hamiltonian accelerates the nonuniversal decay towards a dip.
-Thus BGL provides a physical mechanism to implement the kind of spectral filter proposed to suppress nonuniversal effects from the spectral edges in theoretical and numerical studies \cite{Wall95,Mandelshtam97,Gharibyan18,Schiulaz19,Suntajs20}.
-Such filters provide an analogue of apodization in the time domain, suppressing fringes stemming from the sharp edges of the spectrum in the SFF.
-In particular, as seen from the numerator of (\ref{Ftbgl}) the anti-Hermitian part of the effective non-Hermitian Hamiltonian $H_{\mathrm{eff}}=H_0-i\gamma H_0^2$ gives rise to a Gaussian spectral filter $g(E)=\exp(-\gamma t |E|^2)$, with a strength that increases linearly in time, while the BGL dynamics enhances the signal of the fidelity by making the evolution trace-preserving, giving rise to the denominator in (\ref{Ftbgl}).
+Results in other paradigms of chaos, such as random-matrix Hamiltonians in the Gaussian Orthogonal and Unitary Ensembles, are detailed in \cite{SM}, with an analytical expression for the latter.
+The effective non-Hermitian Hamiltonian accelerates the nonuniversal decay from unit value (associated with the disconnected part of the SFF), thus shifting the onset of the dip.
+BGL provides a physical mechanism to implement the kind of spectral filter proposed to suppress nonuniversal effects from the spectral edges in theoretical and numerical studies \cite{Wall95,Mandelshtam97,Gharibyan18,Schiulaz19,Suntajs20}.
+Such filters provide an analog of apodization in the time domain, suppressing fringes stemming from the sharp edges of the spectrum in the SFF.
+As seen from the numerator of (\ref{Ftbgl}), the anti-Hermitian part of the effective non-Hermitian Hamiltonian $H_{\mathrm{eff}}=H_0-i\gamma H_0^2$ gives rise to a Gaussian spectral filter $g(E)=\exp(-\gamma t |E|^2)$, with a strength that increases linearly in time and width that decreases as $1/\sqrt{\gamma t}$, while the BGL dynamics enhances the signal of the fidelity by making the evolution trace-preserving, giving rise to the denominator in (\ref{Ftbgl}).
 The subsequent ramp spans over a stage of the evolution which is not only longer than in the case under energy-dephasing but that also exceeds the ramp interval in the isolated case, e.g., the conventional SFF for unitary dynamics.
-Away from the infinite temperature limit, the ramp is prolonged about two orders of magnitude over the unitary case.
+Away from the infinite temperature limit, the ramp is prolonged up to two orders of magnitude over the unitary case, see Fig. \ref{Fig1BGL}(d).